NannyML/nannyml/docs/tutorials/working_with_results.rst

 ===================

 In order to obtain results, we first have to perform some calculation.
-We will start by loading the `reference` and `analysis` sample data for binary classification.
+We will start by loading the `reference` and `monitored` sample data for binary classification.
 Then, we will perform univariate drift detection on a number of columns whose names are printed below.
 Knowing the column names will help you understand this walkthrough better.